 - Round Ligament Syndrome: The uterus is suspended in the abdominal cavity by ligaments.
-The two round ligaments run diagonally down the pelvis from the hip bones.
+The two-round ligaments run diagonally down the pelvis from the hip bones.
 After a fetal growth spurt, women may notice a dull, pulling sensation in these ligaments for two to three days.
 Sudden turns or sharp movements may illicit a spasm in these ligaments.
 Bending slightly forward, taking deep breaths, and massaging the area gently will usually help ease this discomfort.
 Movements that involve turns, or lateral movements that don’t keep the hips facing forward, may irritate the round ligaments.
-The round ligaments may also bother some women in all four positions when the leg is fully extended behind for hip extension.
+The round ligaments may also bother most of the women in all four positions when the leg is fully extended behind for hip extension.

-- Diastasis Recti: The Linea Alba (white line) is the fibrous-like seam that connects the two recti in the center of the abdomen.
+- Diastasis Recti: The Linea Alba (white line) is the fibrous-like seam that connects the two recti in the centre of the abdomen.
 As the uterus expands during pregnancy, the forces may cause the Linea Alba to separate like a zipper.
 This is known as Diastasis Recti.

 - Slide show: Pregnancy exercises - Mayo Clinic